cocos/cocos-docs/en/scripting/reference/coding-standards.md

     return obj;
     ```

-- Do not use a comma to define
+- Do not use a comma to define:

     ```js
     // bad